iSkore/news-of-the-galaxy/README.md

-      News of the Galaxy, a Star Wars Podcast, is a fan based Podcast out of Seattle, Washington and Washington, D.C. connor
+      News of the Galaxy, a Star Wars Podcast, is a fan based Podcast out of Seattle, Washington and Washington, D.C. connor i love nick for makiking me do this